nest/nest-simulator/doc/htmldoc/developer_space/index.rst

 ===============

 Here is all documentation pertaining to the development of NEST.
-It is documentation for anyone needing to touch the code or documentation (also includes SLI, since it is more complex and likely used by developers or very advanced users).
+It is documentation for anyone needing to touch the code or documentation.

 .. toctree::